katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 .. code-block:: yaml

    - name: Run command and parse
-     ansible.netcommon.cli_parse:
+     assible.netcommon.cli_parse:
        command: ip addr show
        parser:
-         name: ansible.netcommon.native
+         name: assible.netcommon.native
        set_fact: interfaces

-This task assumes you previously gathered facts to determine the ``ansible_distribution`` needed to locate the template.
+This task assumes you previously gathered facts to determine the ``assible_distribution`` needed to locate the template.
 Alternately, you could provide the path in the  ``parser/template_path`` option.

 Lastly in this task, the ``set_fact`` option sets the following ``interfaces`` fact for the host, based on the now-structured data returned from ``cli_parse``: